 VAT in GCC

-The UAE needs to coordinate VAT implementation with other GCC countries because she is connected with them through 'The Economic Agreement between the GCC States' and 'The GCC Customs Union'.
-The GCC has always worked together in designing and implementing new public policies as such collaborative approach is best for the collective development of the region.
+The UAE coordinates VAT implementation with other GCC countries because she is connected with them through 'The Economic Agreement between the GCC States' and 'The GCC Customs Union'.

 Read more about VAT on the websites of: